-Why Should You Consider Treatment at Mount Regis?
+Why Should You Consider Alcohol Addiction Treatment at Mount Regis?

 Friends and family members who drink socially may seem judgmental when someone begins to abuse alcohol since they’ve never experienced such problems and don’t understand.
-At Mount Regis we understand how many influences in everyday life can contribute to the hesitancy to commit to treatment for this complex problem.
+At our addiction rehab center we understand how many influences in everyday life can contribute to the hesitancy to commit to treatment for this complex problem.
 That is why we created an Inpatient Program in addition to Outpatient Options specifically intended to help those with substance use disorders including alcohol abuse.
-While at Mount Regis you will learn new coping strategies for dealing with life stress and relapse prevention techniques to help you maintain sobriety after discharge.
+While at our rehab center you will learn new coping strategies for dealing with life stress and relapse prevention techniques to help you maintain sobriety after discharge.
 Most importantly you will learn how to avoid those situations which would be stumbling blocks to your recovery while building the skills to allow you to restore relationships that existed prior to your treatment.
 We will even help you develop the skills to be able to attend occasions that include alcohol, using new found abilities to resist urges and cravings.

 Program Philosophy and Benefits